omarespejel/monero-starknet-atomic-swap/README.md

 **Mitigations:**
 - ✅ Minimum 3-hour timelock (implemented in P0 fixes)
-- ⏳ Two-phase unlock with 2-hour grace period (planned)
+- ✅ Two-phase unlock with 2-hour grace period (implemented in v0.8.0-alpha)
-- ⏳ Watchtower service for production (planned)
+- ✅ Watchtower service skeleton (implemented, event monitoring ready)

 **Current Recommendation**: Use only for testnet or swaps < $100 until mitigations are implemented.